 There’s a long history of these injustices interacting with each other to rig the system for white male elites: the big Wall Street banks target communities of color and women for wealth extraction, and then it uses that ill-gotten wealth to buy silence and even assistance from (often though not always white male) elected officials.
 We call this the “toxic triangle.”

 Our democracy depends on breaking apart this triangle.
 If we want to build a democracy for white, black, and brown working families, not big Wall Street banks and the donor class, our elected officials can no longer get a pass on the issues financial watchdog groups “don’t work on.”
-Financial reform requires activism on racial justice, gender justice, and democracy reforms.
+Financial reform requires activism on racial justice, gender justice, and democracy reform.